 At the moment, Illinois is extremely restrictive in how the state grants licenses to use, sell, or cultivate marijuana.
-Cannabis products are tracked from seed-to-sale along with every step of the way.
-Even if tracking stays the same, you’re likely to see the full legalization of cannabis in the next two years.
+Cannabis products are tracked from clone-to-sale along with every step of the way.

 The medical cannabis program in Illinois is still in its early days, and access to dispensaries is limited for most residents.
 If you live in or around Chicago, you have a good selection of dispensaries to choose from.